 This section will briefly review the car insurance proposal form.
 Drivers must complete a proposal form before the insurance company will offer a quote.
 Details on these forms may include:

-- Other questions will relate to usage, such as what the driver will be using the car for, i.e. work, leisure, commercial etc
+- Other questions will relate to usage, such as what the driver will use the car for, i.e. work, leisure, commercial etc.

-- The customer must select the type of insurance required, third party only; third party fire and theft or comprehensive cover.
+- The customer must select the type of insurance required: Third Party, Third Party Fire and Theft or Fully Comprehensive.